 Before we get into the process thing, I’d like to point out one other difference that’s rarely discussed in the design circles.

 Logo price also depends on the client

-Non-profit organizations and local micro-businesses have lower budgets and don’t expect a big return from a re-branding project.
+Non-profit organizations and local micro-businesses have lower budgets and don’t expect a big return from a rebranding project.
 Designers often decide to lower their price, or even offer pro bono services in order to meet the needs of their less profitable clients.

 Businesses who are serious about using design to gain more customers and be perceived as a premium brand are willing to invest more money, because this investment will lead directly to higher profits.

-Two different companies may pay a different price for what can be considered the same amount of work, and this is not unfair: it’s called a value based price.
+Two different companies may pay a different price for what can be considered the same amount of work, and this is not unfair: it’s called value based pricing.
 If the logo will help you get more customers at a higher price point, this translates into profit.
 Designers who help you achieve that deserve a piece of that pie.

 The $100 logo design process

 $100 is the least you can expect to pay for a decent logo, though by First-world standards that’s still cheap.

 I have two explanations for how it’s possible for designers in developed countries to charge $100 per logo and still make a living: